-Joe is a huge fan of Tony Robbins and has used a lot of his teachings in his daily life, which he says have propelled him to where he is today.
-Theo is breaking down what it takes to have success in the syndication business in the same way Joe still does today.
-If you enjoyed today’s episode remember to subscribe in iTunes and leave us a review!
+Joe is a huge fan of Tony Robbins and has used a lot of his teachings in his daily life, which he says has propelled him to where he is today.
+Theo is breaking down what it takes to have the kind of success in the syndication business that Joe has, and this includes Tony Robbins’ ultimate success formula.
+If you enjoyed today’s episode, remember to subscribe in iTunes and leave us a review!

 Best Ever Tweet: